Maxxnotmarx/Group43/README.md

                                            ||
                                            ||__________________________________

-        word in each round is generated: 1-3: Oxford 3500 5-7 characted-long word; 4-6: IELTS 5-7 characted-long word; 7-9: IELTS 5-7 characted-long word.
-As you can see, the difficulty of guessing out the word increases as you guess out more words.
+        word in each round is generated:
+        - 1-3: Oxford 3500 5-7 characted-long word;
+        - 4-6: IELTS 5-7 characted-long word;
+        - 7-9: IELTS 5-7 characted-long word.

+        Keep cycling until the end of the game

 Commands for lines of input: